Soboleva-Alyona/opencl_restrict_analyzer/README.md

 You should pass kernel arguments in the same order as they declared in the kernel function using the repeatable `--arg` argument.

-You can pass integer or buffer arguments, as well as skip arguments using `undefined`.
+You can pass integer or buffer arguments, as well as skip arguments using `unknown`.
 It is strictly recommended to pass all arguments possible.

 Integer arguments are passed as numbers followed by an optional postfix that describes their type.